madees/dbaudio-OCA-Chataigne-Module/README.md

 # d&b audiotechnik amplifiers OCA Chataigne Module
-Chataigne module to control d&amp;b audiotechnik amplifiers with OCA protocol.
+Chataigne module to control d&amp;b audiotechnik amplifiers with OCA/AES70 TCP protocol.

 This community module is NOT OFFICIALLY supported by d&b audiotechnik.
 It is publicly available to enable interested users to experiment, extend and create their own adaptations.